On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Hasse-Arf Theorems

-For the following theorem, we do not impose any hypothesis on $K$.
+For the following theorem, we do not impose any supplementary hypothesis on $K$.

-\begin{theorem} Let $K$ be a complete discretely valued field of mixed characteristic $(0, p)$ and let $\rho: G_K \rar GL(V_\rho)$ be a representation with finite local monodromy.
+\begin{theorem} Let $K$ be a complete discrete valuation field of mixed characteristic $(0, p)$ and let $\rho: G_K \rar GL(V_\rho)$ be a representation with finite monodromy.
 Then $\Swan(\rho)$ is a non-negative integer if $p \neq 2$ and is in $\frac 12 \ZZ$ if $p=2$. \end{theorem} \begin{proof} First, as in the proof of Proposition~\ref{P:gen-rot=>HA-thm}, we may reduce to the case when $\rho$ is irreducible and factors through a finite Galois extension $L/K$, for which Hypothesis~\ref{H:J-finite-set} hold.
 In this case, $\Swan(\rho) = b_\log(L/K) \cdot \dim \rho$.

 By Proposition~\ref{P:AS-space-properties}(4), we have $\Swan(\rho|_{K_n}) = n\cdot \Swan(\rho)$ for any $K_n = K(\pi_K^{1/n})$ with $\gcd (n, ep) = 1$.
 We need only to prove $\Swan(\rho|_{K_n}) \in \ZZ$ for two coprime $n$'s satisfying $\gcd (n, ep) = 1$, and the statement for $\Swan(\rho)$ will follow immediately.
 In particular, we may assume that $\beta_K \geq 2$.